Gone are the days of having to track down paperwork in physical filing cabinets.

 Other DMS on the market have features for file sharing as well, but Hightail takes this to the next level.

-If you need to send large files securely, this is the service for you.
+If you need to send large files securely, this service is going to work well.

 With Hightail, you’ll be able to track the delivery and downloads of content you shared.
 So you know exactly who opened it and when.